nevthereal/codoodle/README.md

 # codoodle

-A SvelteKit social texting using Drizzle + Turso
+A SvelteKit social texting using Drizzle + Neon

 ## About this repository